boisgera/document-sandbox/README.md

   - The [conda](https://conda.io/en/latest/) package & environment manager.

-The latter is especially important since we use it to bootstrap the installation of every other software dependency that we have, such as Python, Pandoc, etc. If you don't already have `conda` on your computer, you may install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+The latter is especially important since we use it to bootstrap the installation of many extra software tools that we need, such as Python, Pandoc, etc. If you don't already have conda on your computer, you may install [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 Our extra software requirements are listed in the `environment.yml` file.